annickboel/skills/VUE/VUE-Part3.md

 >     7. The detail of the post will display the following information (publication date, author, title, content)

 >   - **Acceptances tests:**
+>     Acceptances tests:
 >     1. Conception document provided.
 >     The document will present:
 >       - A description of the Blog feature and it's data model
 >       - The description of the components hierarchy